openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 ":ref:`ref-tasks-package_write_tar`"
 sections in the Yocto Project Reference Manual for additional information.
-As an example, consider a scenario where an IPK packaging manager is being used and package architecture support for both i586 and qemux86 exist.
+As an example, consider a scenario where an IPK packaging manager is being used and there is package architecture support for both i586 and qemux86.
 Packages for the i586 architecture are placed in ``build/tmp/deploy/ipk/i586``, while packages for the qemux86 architecture are placed in ``build/tmp/deploy/ipk/qemux86``.